NoeBerdoz/Remediation-Cloud/documentationremediation.md

 # Documentation
 This documentation is written for Debian GNU/Linux 9.11 (stretch)

-Author : Berdoz Noé, Pereira Gabriel
+Author : Berdoz Noé, Pereira Gabriel, Bergmann Florian, Maître Nicolas

 You can check your Debian version with this command :